Founding of Moldavia: Mongol invasion and occupation

 According to the Persian historian, Rashid-al-Din Hamadani, a Mongol army "proceeded by way of the Qara-Ulagh, crossing the mountains … and defeating the Ulagh peoples" during the Mongol invasion of 1241.
 His narrative shows that the "Quara-Ulagh," or Black Vlachs, lived in the Eastern or Southern Carpathians.
 Giovanni di Plano Carpini, a papal envoy to the Great Khan of the Mongols, met a "Duke Olaha" who "was leaving with" his retinue to the Mongols in 1247.
-Victor Spinei, Vlad Georgescu and other historians identify the duke as a Vlach ruler, because his name is similar to the Hungarian word for Vlach (oláh), but the name may have also been a version of Oleg.
-Friar William of Rubruck, who visited the court of the Great Khan in the 1250s, listed "the Blac", or Vlachs, among the peoples who paid tribute to the Mongols, but the Vlachs' territory is uncertain.
-Rubruck described "Blakia" as "Assan's territory" south of the Lower Danube, showing that he identified it with the northern regions of the Second Bulgarian Empire.
+Victor Spinei, Vlad Georgescu and other historians identify this duke as a Vlach ruler, because his name is similar to the Hungarian word for Vlach (oláh), but the name may also have been a version of Oleg.
+Friar William of Rubruck, who visited the court of the Great Khan in the 1250s, listed "the Blac", or Vlachs, among the peoples who paid tribute to the Mongols, although the Vlachs' territory is uncertain.
+Rubruck described "Blakia" as "Assan's territory" south of the Lower Danube, identifying it with the northern regions of the Second Bulgarian Empire.

 Archaeological finds—kilns to produce pottery and furnaces to puddle iron ore—identify towns that were important economic centers of the Golden Horde.
 At Orheiul Vechi, the ruins of a mosque and a bath were also excavated.
 The local inhabitants used high quality ceramics (amphorae-like vessels, pitchers, mugs, jars and pots), similar to those found in other parts of the Golden Horde.
 The Mongols supported international commerce, which led to the formation of a "Mongol road" from Kraków along the Dniester.
 Almost 5000 Mongol coins from the first half of the 14th century have been excavated in the same region.
 At the mouth of the Dniester, Cetatea Albă (now Bilhorod-Dnistrovskyi in Ukraine) developed into an important emporium.
 It was established by Genoese merchants in the late 13th century.

-Weapons and harness pieces from the 13th and 14th centuries that have been found together with agricultural tools at Vatra Moldoviței, Coșna and Cozănești shows the existence of either local elites or armed peasant groups between the Carpathians and the upper courses of the Siret.
+Weapons and harness pieces from the 13th and 14th centuries that have been found, together with agricultural tools at Vatra Moldoviței, Coșna and Cozănești, show the existence of either local elites or armed peasant groups between the Carpathians and the upper courses of the Siret.
 Hungarian and Bohemian coins were in circulation in the same territory during the first half of the 14th century.
 The local inhabitants used pottery of lower quality than those used in the lands directly controlled by the Mongols.